Please feel free to comment on my review.

 The original DVD special features were as follows.
 There was a two-part making-of documentary with behind-the-scenes cast and crew interviews called ‘Cat Flap’ where ‘Part 1’ focused on the story and pre-production stages whilst ‘Part 2’ focused on the filming; recording and post-production stages.
 There were deleted and extended scenes and outtakes to enjoy as well as BBC trailers and continuity announcements of the story.
 There was also a photo gallery of the story; an info-text commentary option to enjoy and a ‘Radio Times Listings’ PDF of the story.

 There were also five audio options.
-There was a stereo sound audio mix option for the story; a 5.1. surround sound audio mix option for the story and a DVD audio commentary with Sylvester McCoy, Sophie Aldred and script editor Andrew Cartmel.
+There was a mono sound audio mix option for the story; a 5.1. surround sound audio mix option for the story and a DVD audio commentary with Sylvester McCoy, Sophie Aldred and script editor Andrew Cartmel.
 There was also an isolated music option by Dominic Glynn to enjoy and a DVD fan audio commentary on ‘Part Three’, featuring winners of a ‘Doctor Who Magazine’ competition including Niall Boyce, Erica Brackenbury and Tim Kittel, moderated by Clayton Hickman.

 There was the behind-the-scenes documentary called ‘Endgame’, looking into the reasons why ‘Doctor Who’ was cancelled in 1989 and what would’ve happened if the show was allowed to continue and did Season 27.
 There was also ‘Search Out Science’, a children’s school programme item that featured the Seventh Doctor, Ace, K-9 and an unlikely companion in Stephen Johnson.
 There was ‘Little Girl Lost’, a behind-the-scenes documentary into the character development of Ace, and there was ‘Destiny of the Doctors’, which had a selection of footage from the 1997 computer game featuring Anthony Ainley in his last ever appearance as the Master before he sadly died in 2004.